logicalclocks/machine-learning-api/docs/integrations/python.md

     </figure>
 </p>

-## Connect to the Model Registry
+## Connect to the Model Registry and Model Serving

-You are now ready to connect to the Hopsworks Model Registry from your Python environment:
+You are now ready to connect to the Hopsworks Model Registry and Model Serving from your Python environment:

 ```python
 import hsml